swilgosz/hanamimastery/data/articles/why-all-apis-are-inconsistent.md

 **And I mean, a business rule violation.**

 The book example would be when you want to publish an article.

 Let's say you have an article, and you publish it.
 If everything goes fine, you'll get a successful response from the server.
 However, if you'll try to publish the article again, **it's not clear how a server should respond!**

 #### Forbidden (403).

 One way to approach this problem would be to **return a forbidden error**, indicating that the user cannot perform this action.
 However, **it has nothing related to user permissions**.
 Even super admin cannot publish already published article, because **business rules just do not allow such thing to happen**!

-#### Invalid (422) or just BAD (400)

-Then we could say, that the request is not valid (422), or bad (400), but if you think about it, it isn't! **It's everything ok with the request itself**, it's just that in this particular moment APPLICATION refuses to process it due to the business conditions!

 #### So maybe Method not allowed?
 (405)

 The other candidate could be a 405 HTTP status code referring to an invalid method error.
 However, this one refers to the HTTP method, not just unacceptable action at the given moment.